bullet-db/bullet-bql/README.md

     `mvn clean compile`

     Then you can use bullet-bql to parse BQL strings into [Bullet JSON](https://bullet-db.github.io/ws/api/) queries.
-For example:

-    `mvn exec:java -Dexec.args="'SELECT * FROM STREAM(30000, TIME) LIMIT 1;'"`

-    **Note:** Notice the query must be enclosed in single+double quotes: `"'` so each word is not interpreted as it's own argument.
+To run:

+    `mvn exec:java`

 * Bullet-BQL is currently being integrated into [Bullet-Service](https://github.com/bullet-db/bullet-service/), and will provide a BQL endpoint directly.